 Late entry payments by mail MUST BE RECEIVED BY ENTRY DEADLINE and will need to include a printed entry receipt.
 If the entry and entry monies are not in by the time deadline, the entry/entries will be null and void.

 3. PHOTOGRAPH/INTERVIEW RELEASE & INDEMNITY: I grant permission to be photographed or interviewed in connection with the activities.
 I understand that photographs or interviews may be used by WCYF for television, film, video, visual or printed media.
 I agree to Release and Indemnity WCYF for any claims related to photographs or interviews by the WCYF or any media.

-4. CLASSIFYING AND WEIGHT CARDS: Exhibitors must declare animal weight and breed at the time that weight cards are due.
-The weight listed on the Weight and Breed Declaration Card will become the animal’s official weight to be used for weigh back and selling purposes.
+4. CLASSIFYING AND WEIGHT CARDS: The weight listed on the Weight and Breed Declaration Card will become the animal’s official weight.

 Wise County Youth Fair reserves the rights to weigh any animal.
 No reweighs.

 At time of classification all Market Steers, Market Swine, Market Wethers and Market Lambs will be weighed.
 All those not making weight will be allowed to immediately reweigh once.
 All those who weigh out will be put in an OVER/UNDER class to show in the WCYF.